pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - The legacy editable naming scheme has been deprecated and will be removed in Pimcore 7.
 Please [migrate to the new naming scheme](../../03_Documents/13_Editable_Naming_Strategies.md).
 - All classes in namespace `Pimcore\Document\Tag\NamingStrategy` are marked as deprecated and will be removed in v7.
 - `TagHandlerInterface` and `DelegatingTagHandler` are marked as deprecated and will be removed in v7.
-- All classes in namespace `Pimcore\Document\Tag` moved to new namespace `Pimcore\Document\Editable` for better readability and marked as deprecated.
-Please update custom document editable classes and mappings. [#6921](https://github.com/pimcore/pimcore/pull/6921)
 ## 6.6.4
 - If you are using the specific settings 'max. items' option for ObjectBricks & Fieldcollections on your class definition, then API will validate the max limit on save() calls from now on.